Showing 1 - 1 OF 1

 Requirements vary, depending on the area in which you reside.
 Bus service is provided free of charge.

-Prior to registration, it is advisable to confirm with the school that all requirements have been met.
+Prior to registration, it is advised to confirm with the school that all requirements have been met.
 Usual requirements are: birth certificate or equivalent, legal proof of residence, and verification of physical examination within the past twelve months.
 Proof of immunization is also required.
-Age regulations vary, however, all the school systems can accommodate children 5 thru 20 years of age.
-Pre-school facilities are also available at select school.
+Age regulations vary.
+Pre-school facilities are also available at select schools.
 Cumberland County Schools, 910-678-2300.

-Fort Liberty has Department of Defense Education Activity (DoDEA) schools on the installation.
 Only Families that reside on the installation or will reside on the installation within 90 school days are approved to attend Fort Liberty Schools.
-Fort Liberty Schools only provide grades PreK-8th.
 Students of military retirees living on the installation cannot attend schools on Fort Liberty.
 Students of civilian employees living on post (NAF: Non-Appropriated Fund and GS: General Schedule) can attend Fort Liberty Schools.

 Eligible students receive services from Speech/Language Pathologists, Occupational Therapists, Physical Therapists, and Psychologists.
 An extended school year is available to students who demonstrate significant regression and recoupment issues.